The Pros and Cons of Freelancing

 Back when I used to work in an office every day, I would say to myself, "Some day I'm going to work from home, so I can skip this lousy hour-long commute.
 I'll be my own boss, so I don't have to do any scut work.
 And I'll sleep late every day!"

-Well, I've been a freelance editor without an office job for eleven years now, and precisely one of those dreams has come true.
+Well, I've been a freelance editor without an office job for fifteen years now, and precisely one of those dreams has come true.
 I no longer have to take a train and a bus to work; I can roll out of bed and be at work approximately seven seconds later (three minutes if I detour through the bathroom first).
 Aside from no longer commuting, I still do plenty of scut work, and I almost never get to sleep in.
 Here are some benefits and pitfalls of the freelance life.

 The Freelance Life